 Conducting internal audits and inspections helps facilities identify potential areas of non-compliance before they become significant issues.
 These audits should review all aspects of facility operations, from health and safety standards to staff qualifications and resident care plans.

-The Community Care Licensing Division (CCLD) of the Department of Social Services has developed CARE Tools for use in the Adult and Senior Care Program, which would be beneficial to your further education.
+The Community Care Licensing Division (CCLD) of the Department of Social Services has developed CARE Tools that can help facilities better understand licensing expectations.

 Effective Communication and Reporting